-- Clear the line free of slag and other debris. - 2.
+- 1. Clear the line free of slag and other debris. - 2.
 Install the valve so that the FLOW ARROW marked on the valve body/tag corresponds to flow through the line. - 3.
 Close upstream and downstream isolation valves. - 4.
 Open the isolation ball valves in the control tubing if so equipped.
 Failure to open these will prevent the valve from functioning properly. - 5.
-Install pressure gauges at locations upstream and downstream of the valve.
+Install a pressure gauge at a location upstream of the valve.